 The Instrument applies to a reporting issuer in respect of its disclosure, on a website and social media, of a specified financial measure.

-A reporting issuer should not disclose a specified financial measure using social media, if it is unable to include all the relevant disclosure.
+A reporting issuer should not disclose a specified financial measure using social media, if it is unable to include or incorporate by reference all the required disclosure.